The Recession

 The Recession is the fifth studio album by American rapper Young Jeezy.
-It was released on September 2, 2008, by Corporate Thugz Entertainment and Def Jam Recordings.
+It was released on September 2, 2008, by Corporate Thugz Entertainment (CTE) and Def Jam Recordings.
 The album was supported by five singles: "Put On" featuring Kanye West, "Vacation", "Crazy World", "My President" featuring Nas, and "Who Dat".
 The Recession 2, the album's sequel was released in 2020.

 The albums title and lyrics make references to the 2007-2008 Great Recession in the United States.

 Singles

 The album's lead single, "Put On", was released on June 3, 2008.
 The song features a guest appearance from American rapper Kanye West, while the production was handled by Drumma Boy.

 The album's second single, "Vacation", was released on August 12, 2008.
 The song was produced by the duo The Inkredibles.

 The album's third single, "Crazy World", was released on October 25, 2008.
 The song was produced by Midnight Black.

 The album's fourth single, "My President", was released on November 15, 2008.
 The song features a guest appearance from American rapper Nas, while the production was handled by the duo Tha Bizness.

 The album's fifth and final single, "Who Dat", was released on December 17, 2008.
 The song was produced by Shawty Redd, with co-production by D. Rich.